4xush/CForge/README.md

 ## Project Overview

-C-Forge is a collaborative platform designed for programmers to create rooms, share information, and track their progress across various coding platforms (LeetCode, GitHub, and Codeforces).
+CForge is a collaborative platform designed for programmers to create rooms, share information, and track their progress across various coding platforms (LeetCode, GitHub, and Codeforces).
 The application provides features such as user authentication, room management, messaging, and platform statistics integration.

 ## Architecture Analysis